Irish anti-immigration protests

-The presence of anti-immigrant protesters, members of far-right groups, and violent criminals at these protests has been highlighted online and in the media.
-Politicians have commented on the protests including Leo Varadkar, the Taoiseach as of 17 December 2022, who said vetoing immigration is "not right", and they have been raised in Seanad Éireann and a joint committee with Dáil Éireann.
+The presence of anti-immigrant protesters, members of far-right groups and violent criminals at these protests has been highlighted online and in the media, and 17 people have been arrested at the protests in 2023 as of August.
+Some far-right protesters have been labelled as "hijackers" of the protests' true purpose and some demonstrations have been described as misrepresentative of local sentiment.
+Politicians have commented on the protests including Leo Varadkar, the Taoiseach as of 17 December 2022, who said locals vetoing "the kind of people who get to live in their area" would not be right, and the topic has been raised in Seanad Éireann and in a joint committee with Dáil Éireann.
+Plans for better consultation with locals have been put in place and government handling has been both defended and criticised within the Oireachtas.